stacief510/personal-portfolio/assets/README1.md

-Stacie Fraser's Portfolio
+#Stacie Fraser's Portfolio
-TODO: Create a Portfolio page to show all of my completed projects & skills.
+A Portfolio page to show all of my completed projects & list of skillsets.

-About Me
-TODO: Photo of me and a paragraph about me.
+#Photo of me and a paragraph about me.

-My Work
+#My Work
-TODO: add my completed
+Add my completed projects.

-Contact Me
+#Contact Me
-TODO: Add social links and contact information
+Add social links and contact information.